Digital Transformation

 How outputs start to replace outcomes

 What tends to happen instead is that proxies are used. milestones become a substitute for progress.
 Outputs are mistaken for outcomes.
-A new is launched, a is redesigned, a platform is updated, and each of these moments is treated as evidence that the strategy is working.
+A new is launched, a journey is redesigned, a is updated, and each of these moments is treated as evidence that the strategy is working.
+In reality, they're only evidence that work has been completed.

 Key takeaway